hbr/Lambda-Calculus/lambda2/arithmetic.md

 f: Natural -> A -> A
 ```

-We want the step function `f` having access to the predecessor value and the
+We want the step function `f` having access to an iteration counter and the
-predecessor result and compute a new result.
+result of the overall function for this iteration counter.
+The function `f` then
+computes the result of the next iteration.

-We can reach this goal if we do the iteration with the pair `(predecessor value,
+We can reach this goal if we do the iteration with the pair `(iteration
-predecessor result)` and finally extract the second component from the pair.
+counter, result) and finally extract the second component of the pair.

 For the predecessor function trying to compute the predecessor of a number n we
 would expect the following sequence of pairs